Gandabherunda: Usage

-Gandabherunda is the emblem of the Kingdom of Mysore of Wadiyar rulers, and after India was united, it was kept by Mysore State as its emblem.
-The Mysore State was enlarged in 1956 CE and renamed as Karnataka in 1973 CE, and Gandabherunda is the official state emblem of Karnataka.
-It is used as official emblem of Government of Karnataka.
-It is a statue motif in Hindu temples.

-A statue showing Gandabherunda is found on the roof of the Rameshvara temple in the temple town of Keladi in Shimoga District, the capital of the Keladi Nayakas.
-Gandabherunda is used by the Wadiyar rulers of Mysore as a royal emblem.
+The Vijayanagaram emperor Harihara II installed Yaduraya Wodeyar as first king of Mysore as his vassal in 1399 to suppress the opposition of the Dalavays.
+The Dalavays were a decommissioned clan of royal fighters, advisers, and ministers who were active in the Vijayanagaram Empire before, during and after Harihara II and Yaduraya.
+Vijayanagaram Empire's coat of arms is Gandabherunda sculpted is found on the roof of the Rameshwara temple in the temple town of Keladi in Shimoga District, the capital of the Keladi Nayakas.
+Gandabherunda is used by the Kingdom of Mysore as a royal emblem of Wodeyar rulers under Vijayanagaram Empire.
+Then Mughal rulers Tippu Sultan and European countries rulers introduced guns and conquered the Kingdom.
 Government of Karnataka has Gandabherunda as a state symbol and is found on bus terminals and tickets issued by Karnataka State Road Transport Corporation.
 Gold Coins from the reign of Achyuta Deva Raya is the first to use Gandabherunda on coins.
 The crests of the Indian Navy ships named INS Mysore - and depicts Gandabherunda.
+Indian navy's "stitched sail" ship INSV Kaundinya's sails also depict the motif.

+The Gandaberunda is very similar in design to the double-headed eagle used in Western heraldry, used as a symbol by Albania, Serbia, Montenegro and Russia in their respective coats of arms, and as an emblem by a number of Orthodox Christian churches, including the Greek Orthodox Church and the Orthodox Autocephalous Church of Albania.

 Gandabherunda as emblem on Mysore Palace.

 Gandabherunda as emblem on Emblem of Karnataka, India.

 Gandabherunda as emblem on Lalita Mahal Palace Hotel, Mysore.